 Business Entities

 A business is the best means of accumulating wealth, not only because of its growth potential, but also because profits can be reinvested before they are taxed.
 Taxable income of the business is the net income, equal to revenues minus expenses.
 A business offers the opportunity to save on taxes, allowing wealth to grow at a compounded, tax-free rate, growing wealth in a way that no other option offers.
 For instance, if you profit on the sale of an asset, you realize a gain, even if you reinvest the money in the same type of asset, such as real estate, which must be reported as income on your tax return.
 With a business, profits earned before the end of the year can be reinvested into the business, thus saving it from being taxed at the end of the year.
 However, some investments in the business cannot be excluded from annual income, such as buying another business.
-After all, if buying another business could be deducted from current income, then business people would be able to quickly expand their empires, at the expense of Uncle Sam.
+After all, if buying another business could be deducted from current income, then business people could quickly expand their empires, at the expense of Uncle Sam.
 Nonetheless, a business offers great opportunities to shield income from taxes by investing it to expand the business so that greater income can be earned in successive years.
 The key to growing a business, especially in the early years, is to defer as many personal expenses as possible, and plow that earned income back into the business.
 Certain types of businesses have certain tax advantages, but what they all have in common, is that almost unlimited amounts of money can be reinvested in the business before it is taxed.

 Choosing a Business Entity